intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Architecture/Dataset Metamodel.md

 # Dataset Metamodel
 ---

-Device data consists of three dataset types for trackable devices, shown in the model below.
+Device data consists of four dataset types for trackable devices, shown in the model below.

 A _trackable_ item provides datasets which allow the item to be tracked in real-time or through retrospective reports.
 The data is used to trace problems and trends in the item's supply chain, operational performance, maintenance, etc.